This agreement applies to gift cards issued on or after 8/22/2010

 About your gift card

 You have received the Card with a U.S. Dollar amount fixed at the time of purchase.
 Unless we otherwise agree, we sell Cards with a minimum of $25.00.
 You acknowledge and agree that the amount available on the Card is limited to the prepaid U.S. Dollars fixed at the time of purchase.
 The Card is not a credit card or an automated teller machine (ATM) card.
-The prepaid funds is not an account and is not insured by the Federal Deposit Insurance Corporation or any other federal or state agency.
+The funds associated with the Card are eligible to be insured for your benefit, up to applicable limits, by the Federal Deposit Insurance Corporation (“FDIC”) if you either own a personalized Card or register the Card as set forth in this Agreement.
 You have no separate, distinct deposit account established for you with us that is associated with the Card.
 Your Card’s prepaid funds cannot be increased after the Card is issued or replaced after the funds are used.
 The prepaid funds will decrease as you use the Card, or you incur, or we assess, a fee or charge.
 We do not pay interest on the prepaid funds on your Card.
 The Card is our property and we reserve the right to cancel, repossess, or revoke its use at any time without prior notice, subject to applicable law.
 If you permit someone else to use your Card, we will treat this use as if you have authorized that person to use your Card and you will be responsible for any transactions initiated by such person with your Card, with or without your knowledge.
 Purchases of Cards are final, and resale of Cards is strictly prohibited.

 Before using your gift card